jfraser2/AWS-lambda-assessment/README.md

 If you are having port issues you can check in windows for who got it first or who did not release it:<br/>
 Try netstat -ano | findstr :8080 or whatever port is in question if that comes back empty the port is free<br/>
 To find the process the last column of the netstat is the PID.
-So tasklist | findstr PID will tell you<br/>
+So tasklist | findstr PID will tell you<br/> The request path is Http Server->Gateway->Container.
+Sam cli created the Http server and the Gateway<br/>
+It is trying to emulate(fake) the AWS site.<br/>

 The way to test is to use curl.
 The curl commands can be run after,<br/>
 the sam local start-api as described above is run.
 Some examples are below<br/>